apache/druid/docs/ingestion/data-formats.md

     }
 ```

-If you are using "kafka.header." as the prefix for Kafka header columns and there is a timestamp field in the header, the following example uses the header timestamp as the primary timestamp column:
+If you are using "kafka.header." as the prefix for Kafka header columns and there is a timestamp field in the header, the header timestamp serves as the primary timestamp column.
+For example:
 ```
     "timestampSpec":
     {